Our security commitments.

 - Account data — email, name, subscription status.
 Encrypted at rest.
 Never shared.

-- Event metadata — timestamps, detection classes, zone references.
+- Event metadata — timestamps, detection classes, confidence scores, zone references, thumbnail crops.

-- Video clips — short clips (≤30s) used for model inference.
+- Short event clips — brief clips (≤30s) delivered by Ring's App Integration API, used for model inference.
 Stored for the retention window on your plan, then deleted.

-Full-resolution camera archives stay on Ring/Nest's servers.
-We receive only the short event clips needed to run detection.
+Full-resolution camera archives stay on Ring's servers.
+We receive only the short event clips and thumbnails needed to run detection.
+We never ingest continuous video streams.

 Retention & deletion